Learn how to make your winter BBQ a success. Use these cold-weather grilling tips for a taste of summer all winter long.

 Grilling in the Snow

-Don’t let a few flurries—or, even a few inches of powder—keep you from firing up the grill.
+Don’t let a few flurries—or even a few inches of powder—keep you from firing up the grill.
 First, just find a safe spot to grill in, avoiding garages or other enclosed spaces.
 If your grill’s outside, clear it of snow and check for a frozen lid before further inspecting it.
 (Lids and other components can be warmed by bringing your grill inside a heated space, or even with a hair dryer.)

-Winter BBQ Grill Position
+Grill Position

 Maintaining Grill Temperature